giranntu/IMDAComplianceAnalyzer/README.md

 ## Deployment

-Deploy the IMDA Compliance Analyzer to Google Cloud Run with the following steps:
+Deploy the Video Compliance Analyzer to Google Cloud Run with the following steps:

 1. Build the Docker image:
     ```bash